Montreal Trudeau Airport

 - Currency Exchange - There are foreign exchange offices located landside and airside in the airport.

-- Food / Dining - There are a few 24-food options at Montreal Airport:
+- Food & Drinks - There are a few 24-food options at Montreal Airport:

 »Landside: Brûlerie St-Denis • Subway • Tim Hortons